LAST UPDATED: September 11, 2019

 Opposite to fixed bike racks are adjustable frames that include arms you can extend or add on to increase the bike capacity or alter the position of the best support.
 An adjustable bike rack is perfect if you need a more custom fit for your particular vehicle and can't find the right fixed design on the market.
 Some adjustable frames, however, can be trickier to set up and may sacrifice some weight capacity.

-- $100 and under: The budget range of trunk-mounted bike racks is full of simple, fixed designs that actually do a good job of taking the weight of the few average bikes on long trips or daily drives.
+- $100 and under: The budget range of trunk-mounted bike racks is full of simple, fixed designs that do a good job of taking the weight of the average bike on long trips or daily drives.
 Don't expect too many fancy features like folding frames or large bike capacities.
 Instead, these options are all about simplicity to save money.

 - $100-$300: This range is where most trunk-mounted bike racks comfortably sit.
 Capacities range from two to four bikes, and some frame designs include different adjustment points to position the bikes or the rack itself into the best alignment for the setup.